Stuck After Resignation: How Can I Ensure a Smooth Exit from My Current Job?

 Praveen Kumar Kambhampati

-Depends on whether the organization is giving you enough work, opportunity to groom your own self into a software professional and also paying you salary regularly.
-In case your answer to these questions is a "yes" then you are bound to continue with the current company until atleast the probation period is over.
+It depends on whether the organization is providing you with enough work, opportunities to develop yourself into a software professional, and is also paying your salary regularly.
+If your answer to these questions is "yes," then you are bound to continue with the current company until at least the probation period is over.

-Every organization spends resources (money ,executive time, training , etc) to groom professional more so in introducing the freshers to business.
-So you have to work out with them on the "hows" and "whys" with the current employer.
-They are obliged to gain their ROI from your employment with them.
+Every organization invests resources (money, executive time, training, etc.) to develop professionals, especially when introducing new employees to the business.
+You need to work with them on the "hows" and "whys" of your current employment.
+They are obligated to gain a return on investment from your employment with them.

 tajsateesh

-Now looking at this situation from YOUR career perspective, pl understand that any/every company likes to hire those who work/stay in the company for a reasonable length of time.
-Unless you can justify with very strong & valid reasons your leaving the very first company within a year of joining, you will be putting yourself @ risk in terms of credibility.
+Now, looking at this situation from YOUR career perspective, please understand that any/every company likes to hire those who work/stay in the company for a reasonable length of time.
+Unless you can justify with very strong and valid reasons your leaving the very first company within a year of joining, you will be putting yourself at risk in terms of credibility.

-If you can give the picture in-detail, you can get the best possible suggestion form this Forum.
+If you can give the picture in detail, you can get the best possible suggestion from this Forum.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute